kevinz1194/Heart-Continuous-Score/README.md

 Updated 11/24/2023: Robust standard errors clustered by center are now used.
 Mixed models removed.

-### 5. results_unblocked.Rmd
+### 5. results_continuous.Rmd
-Figures and discrimination, calibration from the full, unblocked (no 14-day intervals) dataset.
+Figures and discrimination, calibration from the full, continuous (no 14-day intervals) dataset.

 Updated 7/9/2023: Added.